 For me, though, Corey is an exemplary action director.
 And Ringo, Johnny and Kirk are mediocrities.
 But Ringo had a bright spot in his career - “Full Contact”, To and Vaughn had a ringing emptiness, nothing interesting.

-No offense, but I suspect that you are very superficially familiar with Lam’s work, because even Tarantino admits the influence of his “fiery” trilogy “City on Fire,” “Prison Inferno” and “School on Fire” on his work.
+No offense, but I suspect that you are very superficially familiar with Lamb’s works, because even Tarantino acknowledges the influence of his “fiery” trilogy “City on Fire,” “Prison Inferno” and “School on Fire” on his work.
 Well, Johnny To, in my opinion, today is generally the most brilliant and original director in the whole world.
-But I don’t argue about who likes what.
+But I don’t argue who likes what.

 Dmitriy,